-70. We adopt two identification strategies to confront the potential endogeneity of market regulation to economic conditions and at the industry level.
-First, we employ an instrument variables (IV) approach in the context of our long difference framework, which exploits the existence of liberalization waves across countries and the role of external pressure in driving them (see Bouis et al., 2016).56 Here, we utilise two instruments which are unlikely to be affected by sector-level economic outcomes in the country considered, and should not have any effect on $MFPgap{sct}$ other than through pressure on domestic authorities to undertake reform:
+countries and the role of external pressure in driving them (see Bouis et al., 2016).55 Here, we utilise two instruments which are unlikely to be affected by sector-level economic outcomes in the country considered, and should not have any effect on $MFPgap{s,c,t}$ other than through pressure on domestic authorities to undertake reform:

-- The lagged level of market regulation, based on the idea that the scope for reform as well as the push to implement reform is larger the in country-sector pairs where the initial stance of product market regulation is stricter. - Average reform activity in other countries as measured by the 5-year change in product market regulation in the given sector to capture peer pressure from reforms in other countries.
+- The lagged level of market regulation, based on the idea that the scope for reform as well as the push to implement reform is larger the in country-sector pairs where the initial stance of product market regulation is stricter. - Average reform activity in other countries as measured by the 5-year change in product market regulation in the given sector - to capture peer pressure from reforms in other countries.

-71. Second, if these baseline estimates are robust, then one might expect there to be a relationship between the MFP gap in manufacturing sectors and the extent of regulation in upstream service sectors in those instances where input-output connections are more intense.
+Second, if these baseline estimates are robust, then one might expect there to be a relationship between the MFP gap in manufacturing sectors and the extent of regulation in upstream service sectors in those instances where input-output connections are more intense.
 Accordingly, we estimate a variant of equation [3] for 22 industries in the manufacturing sector over the period 1998-2013 using the OECD regulatory impact indicator, which captures the knock-on or indirect effect of product market regulations in upstream services sectors (Bourlès et al., 2013; Conway and Nicoletti, 2006) on the MFP gap in downstream manufacturing industries.
-This is done by crossing the upstream regulatory indicators with the intensity of use of intermediate inputs calculated from input-output matrices since the impact of upstream regulations on downstream productivity is an increasing function of the intensity of use of intermediate upstream industries.
+This is done by crossing the upstream regulatory indicators with the intensity of use of intermediate inputs calculated from input-output matrices since the impact of upstream regulations on downstream productivity is an increasing function of the intensity of use of intermediate inputs from the regulated upstream industries.
 While political economy factors may again be a source of bias - for example, if firms in downstream industries that use regulated (upstream) intermediate inputs, and whose productivity growth is low as a result, were to lobby for and obtain upstream deregulation - if anything, this would make it more difficult to find a positive relationship between upstream regulation and the MFP gap in downstream sectors (Bourles et al., 2013).